NEF-team/PST25/README.md

 Also a test project for the launch of the NEF-team Github account for collaborative projects.
-And for the application of Git in multiple parallel machines
+And for the application of Git in multiple parallel machines And also for a Git and Github tutorial